-A sobriety gift is a kind gesture that honors the hard work of addiction recovery and the strength and dedication it takes to maintain sobriety after going through treatment.
-Recovering from a substance use disorder or any other behavioral addiction is no easy feat.
-Celebrating a sober anniversary date with a gift is a way to show your appreciation for your loved one’s accomplishment and to uplift and support them in their continued efforts to stay sober.
+A sobriety gift is a kind gesture to honor the strength and dedication it takes to maintain sobriety after undergoing treatment.
+Recovering from substance use disorder or any behavioral addiction is no easy feat.
+Celebrating your friend or family member’s sober anniversary date shows your appreciation for their accomplishment and empowers them in their ongoing efforts to stay sober.

 Just like any anniversary gift, a sobriety gift celebrates a sobriety anniversary–perhaps a year of sobriety or 5 years or 10.
 Recovery happens one day at a time, and a gift pays tribute to this fact.
 What you choose as a sobriety gift depends on the person you are celebrating, but it could be a personalized memento with their sobriety date or something related to their hobbies or something in their life they gained in recovery.